lbryio/lbry.com/content/news/90-sundance2017.md

 ![HELLION](/img/news/sundance-inline.jpg)

->Little seven-year old, Petey, falls prey to his older brothers' hellion ways.
+>Little seven-year-old, Petey, falls prey to his older brothers' hellion ways.

-This little six minute gem directed by Kat Candler went on to play 40 film festivals and two years later was adapted into a [feature film starring Aaron Paul and Juliette Lewis](http://www.imdb.com/title/tt3186318/).
+This little six-minute gem directed by Kat Candler went on to play 40 film festivals and two years later was adapted into a [feature film starring Aaron Paul and Juliette Lewis](http://www.imdb.com/title/tt3186318/).
 See it at lbry://hellion

 Without *Hellion* and our [November film *Cinema Six*](https://lbry.io/news/singletree), I would not be here today with LBRY.
 So here’s to keeping the dream of great indie film alive.